britovski/micro_skel/README.md

 This minimal setup will provide you to compile and simulate RTL designs using VHDL.

-### x86 DOS Experiences
+### x86 Assembly DOS Experiences

 Here we'll install an emulator to run DOS on linux as well as install the Classic Borland Turbo Assembler for x86 in order to have a first experience in low level programming.
 Also, we create a new directory on the `micro_skel` named `tasm`.

 For this setup you may need first Minimal skel done (as performed in steps 1 and 2) and download (or clone) the `tasm_install.sh` script.
 Since downloaded (and changed permissions as in step 1), run it using:

-                sudo ./tasm_install
+                sudo ./tasm_install.sh

-See my repository `/tasm_hello` to see how to have this first x86 assembly experience using this skel.
+Go to my repository `/tasm_hello` and see how to have this first x86 assembly experience using this skel.
+Have fun!

 ### Complete Skel